btcpayserver/btcpayserver-doc/ElectrumPersonalServer.md

 ## How to connect Electrum Wallet to EPS

-There is three ways to use your server from Electrum Wallet:
+There are three ways to use your server from Electrum Wallet:
 1. By editing the configuration file
-2. By running electrum by the command line
+2. By running Electrum by the command line
 3. Via the user interface (not recommended, bad privacy)

 #### Option 1: Connect to your EPS Server by directly editing Electrum Wallet config file (before even opening the Electrum wallet GUI - recommended for full privacy):